Bede: Works

 Bede wrote scientific, historical and theological works, reflecting the range of his writings from music and metrics to exegetical Scripture commentaries.
 He knew patristic literature, as well as Pliny the Elder, Virgil, Lucretius, Ovid, Horace and other classical writers.
 He knew some Greek.
 Bede's scriptural commentaries employed the allegorical method of interpretation, and his history includes accounts of miracles, which to modern historians has seemed at odds with his critical approach to the materials in his history.
-Modern studies have shown the important role such concepts played in the world-view of Early Medieval scholars.
-Although Bede is mainly studied as an historian now, in his time his works on grammar, chronology, and biblical studies were as important as his historical and hagiographical works.
-The non-historical works contributed greatly to the Carolingian renaissance.
+Modern studies have shown the important role such concepts played in the world-view of early medieval scholars.
+Although Bede is mainly studied as a historian now, in his time his works on grammar, chronology, and biblical studies were as important as his historical and hagiographical works.
+The non-historical works contributed greatly to the Carolingian Renaissance.
 He has been credited with writing a penitential, though his authorship of this work is disputed.